 ADHD Student Coachingfor Teens & College Students

-ADHD Coaching for Teens, College StudentsCan Mean the Difference Between Success and Failure
+ADHD Coaching for Teens, College StudentsCan Mean the Difference Between Struggle and Success

-For students who have ADHD and Executive Function challenges, the struggles can be more significant than what their peer’s experience.
+The struggles can be more significant for students with ADHD and Executive Function challenges than their peers' experience.
 Homework may take longer and be more challenging to manage.
-Creating and maintaining organization may not come easily.
-Managing time to get schoolwork done, having sufficient sleep, and still having quality interests and leisure time may seem like an impossible task.
-ADHD coaching can help.
+Creating and maintaining logical organization may not come easily.
+For some students, managing the time to get schoolwork done, and having enough sleep, while still having time and energy for quality interests and leisure time may seem impossible.
+ADHD Coaching can help.

-It is not unusual for teens and college students to want to take a more active role in managing their own schedules and plans.
+It is not unusual for teens and college students to want to take a more active role in managing their schedules and plans.
 In fact, it is a healthy progression towards independence.
-Parents themselves sometimes grapple with knowing when and how to pull back to provide the space their children need to chart their own course.
+Parents sometimes struggle with knowing when and how to pull back to provide the space their children need to chart their own course.